CAMPAIGNERS say £11 million earmarked annually for a new biofuel power plant on Portland could be better spent on local services.

 In the wake of council cuts threatening libraries, day centres and school crossing patrols, Portland protesters claim Government money is going to waste on the project.

 W4B Renewable Energy plans to build a liquid biomass power plant at Portland Port on the edge of Balaclava Bay.

-Weymouth and Portland Borough Council planners gave the £35million complex the green light last January, but construction of the plant has yet to begin.
+Weymouth and Portland Borough Council planners gave the £35million complex the green light last January, but construction of the plant has

 Members of the community group No Oil Palm Energy (Nope) claim the plant will cost the taxpayer £11million a year.

 They are now running a competition asking residents what they would do with the money to benefit Portland and Weymouth.